“Seeking Healthy Students and Lifelong Fitness”

 The New Fitness Center

-We propose to create a fitness center under the “new” gymnasium at the south end of the high school, in close proximity to the athletic fields, gymnasiums and locker rooms.
-The 6,200 square foot facility will include two designated areas for strength- and cardio-training, and a separate area for stretching, floor exercises and group instruction.
-The planned Center will serve physical education classes, athletic teams and individual students. and enable use by two physical education classes at a time.
-The facility will also accommodate before and after school programs, and off-season use.
-To be certified for occupancy, the space requires new heating, lighting, ventilation and related systems.
-All of these steps will help create a more modern and inclusive Fitness Center, in a better location and with vastly improved space and equipment to serve the entire student body of the school.
+The new Fitness Center — under the “new” gymnasium at the south end of the high school — is in close proximity to the athletic fields, gymnasiums and locker rooms.
+The 6,200 square foot facility includes two designated areas for strength- and cardio-training, and a separate area for stretching, floor exercises and group instruction.
+The planned Center serves physical education classes, athletic teams and individual students. and enable use by two physical education classes at a time.
+The facility also accommodates before and after school programs, and off-season use.
+As a result, we have a more modern and inclusive Fitness Center, in a better location and with vastly improved space and equipment to serve the entire student body of the school.